 - 8 cup Cooked White Rice

 - Heat oil in a large stockpot over medium-high heat.
 Stir in flour; cook until smooth and darkened (about the color of a penny).
 Add thyme and next 10 ingredients (thyme through garlic).
 Cook until vegetables are tender.
 Remove from heat and cool about 30 minutes.

 - Bring chicken broth, clam juice and reserved shrimp shells to a boil in a large pot.
 Cook 10 minutes.
 Remove shrimp shells, and reserve stock.

 - Add vegetable mixture to stock and blend well.
 Cook until thickened.
 Add tomatoes, oysters, crab, crawfish and shrimp.
 Simmer 20 to 30 minutes.
-Serve over rice; sprinkle with green onions.
+Serve over rice; sprinkle with sliced green onions.